 Tools for data exploration

 Once a search for data has been performed, there are a number of tools available to help sort, visualize, and refine the results.
-Many of these are built into the MAST Discovery Portal (DP), but there are also many additional tools available from the community at large.
+Many of these are built into the MAST Discovery Portal (hereafter, Portal), but there are also many additional tools available from the community at large.
 These tools enable users to plan JWST observing programs, explore JWST data once the observations are available in the Archive, and understand JWST data in the context of the world-wide collection of data on a given source or field.
 Below are descriptions or links to tutorials on how to use these tools.

 Native MAST tools